-On Windows command prompt: "<>&#|/""':.-'()[]{}\$@?".
+On Windows command prompt: "<>&# | / "" ' : \ . - ' () [] { } \$@?".

-Determine NetVault Backup PostgreSQL Linux user account
+Determine NetVault PostgreSQL Linux user account

-In NetVault Backup, run PostgreSQL under a separate user account.
+In NetVault, run PostgreSQL under a separate user account.
 This user account must only own the data that is managed by the server, and must not be shared with other daemons.

-Sometimes, due to policy restrictions on your system, the NetVault Backup server installer on Linux operating system is unable to create new PostgreSQL Linux user account automatically.
+Sometimes, due to policy restrictions on your system, the NetVault server installer on Linux operating system is unable to create new PostgreSQL Linux user account automatically.

-While installing NetVault Backup Server version 11.2 or later, you can select any of the following options for PostgreSQL Linux user account:
+While installing NetVault Server, you can select any of the following options for PostgreSQL Linux user account:

-- Allow NetVault Backup to create PostgreSQL Linux user: The default option to allow NetVault Backup to create PostgreSQL Linux user account automatically (default value: netvault-pgsql on Linux). - Linux user name: Create a new Linux user account by referring to the corresponding operating system guide.
+- Allow NetVault to create PostgreSQL Linux user: The default option to allow NetVault to create PostgreSQL Linux user account automatically (default value: netvault-pgsql on Linux). - Linux user name: Create a new Linux user account by referring to the corresponding operating system guide.
 Ensure that the specified PostgreSQL Linux user belongs to the group <user name>.
-Create the group with the same name as of the Linux user name and add the user into the same group. - NOTE: While creating a PostgreSQL Linux user account, do not use 'root' user in the field 'Linux user name'.
-In NetVault Backup, PostgreSQL cannot run by a 'root' user due to restrictions from PostgreSQL.
+Create the group with the same name as of the Linux user name and add the user into the same group. - i NOTE: While creating a PostgreSQL Linux user account, do not use 'root' user in the field 'Linux user name'.
+In NetVault, PostgreSQL cannot run by a 'root' user due to restrictions from PostgreSQL.